-6.8.2.3 Requirements for [RFC 3635 and 3636] Ethernet MIBs
+6.8.2.3 Requirements for Ethernet Interface MIB [RFC 3635] and MAU MIB [RFC 3636]

-Support for the [RFC 3635] and [RFC 3636] MIBs is only required when an external Ethernet interface is provided by the TEA.
+If the TEA provides an external Ethernet interface, the TEA MUST implement [RFC 3635] and [RFC 3636].
 As an eDOCSIS device, the packetized Ethernet interface is a logical interface and its configuration and management is beyond the scope of this document.

-6.8.2.4 Requirements for [RFC 2863] If MIB
+6.8.2.4 Requirements for Interfaces Group MIB [RFC 2863]

-DOCSIS compliant TEAs MUST implement [RFC 2863].
+A TEA MUST implement [RFC 2863].

-A TEA MUST support the ifAdminStatus object as RW to provide administrative control over both TDM and Packet interfaces.
+A TEA MUST support the ifAdminStatus object as read-write (RW) to provide administrative control over both TDM and Packet interfaces.